MilekJakub/Habitlet/docs/SRS.md

 4.7 The system shall allow users to use searchbar to find the notes.

-#### 5. Tutorial
+#### 5. Adventures

-5.1 The system shall offer an interactive tutorial for new users that explains the game mechanics and learning tools.
+5.1 The system shall allow users to open the map with adventures.

+5.2 The system shall allow users to select and read about the adventure.

+5.3 The system shall allow users to go for an adventure.

+5.4 The system shall track user's completed adventures.

+#### 6. Combat System

+6.1 The system shall allow users to generate fight between their characters and attacked enemies.

+6.2 The system shall show the result of fight to user.

+6.3 The system shall generate the animation of the fight for user.

-#### 6. Quests
+#### 7. Quests

-6.1 The system shall provide a main quests system.
+7.1 The system shall provide a main quests system.

-6.2 The system shall provide a daily quests system.
+7.2 The system shall provide a daily quests system.

-6.3 Main quests system shall serve to navigate players throughout the gameplay experience.
+7.3 Main quests system shall serve to navigate players throughout the gameplay experience.

-6.4 Daily quests system shall integrate with the Habit Timer functionality.
+7.4 Daily quests system shall integrate with the Habit Timer functionality.

-#### 7. Adventures

-7.1 ...

 #### 8. Rewards & Progression

 8.1 ...

-#### 9. Responsive Design
+#### 9.

-9.1 The system shall be compatible with various devices, including PCs, laptops, and mobile devices, ensuring a consistent user experience.

-#### 10. Cross-Browser Support

-10.1 The system shall ensure functionality across major web browsers, including Chrome, Firefox, Edge, and Opera.

 ### Non-functional requirements
 ...